 Aberdeens only LGBTQ+ nightclub.
 Open 7 days a week, Cheerz has been a longtime favourite of the Aberdeen nightlife scene, among many different groups in Aberdeen.
 It’s very much a safe environment but it’s also just a great night out and always has a fantastic atmosphere.

-With cheap drinks, great music and friendly staff it’s an all-round winner.
+With cheap drinks, great music and friendly staff it’s an all-around winner.
 Make sure to catch one of their infamous drag shows while you’re here!

 You cannot enter wearing casual clothes, smart dress is required and I have to say that Nox Aberdeens reputation is a little like marmite.